uri-yanover/4qbits/_posts/2022-02-04-the-meta-fb-downturn-as-a-case-of-the-mcnamara-disease.md

 # Proper disclosure
 I was employed by FB in 2018-19 as a Senior Software Engineer.
 I own FB stock.
 The opinions and observations stated here are solely my own, and are a reflection on “ambient culture”, as opposed to a hard analysis.

-# What is the McNamara Fallacy?
+# Who was McNamara and what did he do that was bad?
 Robert McNamara was the US Secretary of Defense during the period the US entered the Vietnam war.
 A senior automotive executive, McNamara championed a hard quantitative approach towards problems of policy.

 Modern militaries are highly bureaucratic, and report on a rich family of metrics.
 Two central metrics around warfare are the number of enemy casualties and ratio of the enemy’s losses to friendly losses.
 Military leaders got McNamara’s guidance to focus on these specific two metrics, and as we all know -- the outcome was tragic.